By Dan Simms

 Ideally, you should inspect your roof bi-annually, looking for signs of wear and damage.
-Some signs that your roof needs a repair are easy to spot.
-Discolored shingles, moldy soffits, stained fascia, and hanging gutters are all telltale signs that your roof needs to have some work done.
+Some signs that your roof needs repair are easy to spot.
+Discolored shingles, moldy soffits, stained fascia, and hanging gutters are all telltale signs that your roof needs work.

 Unfortunately, the more insidious problems like a rotting roof deck, damaged underlying roof structure, and moisture retention are more difficult to see.
 Most methods of detecting these issues before they get out of control are indirect.
 If your monthly energy bill is suddenly higher than normal or increases every month without an obvious explanation, it could mean you have structural issues.
 Your roof plays an active role in maintaining your home’s energy efficiency, and a damaged roof is less effective at stabilizing your interior environment.

 If you have a crawlspace or attic, you can check for gaps in the ceiling where your roof joins.
-If you can clearly see gaps or sunlight, you should call a professional roofer and schedule a roof inspection.
+Call a professional roofer and schedule a roof inspection if you can see gaps or sunlight.
 This is a common problem in older homes.

-On the other hand, if your roof is new and was replaced within 10 to 15 years, having it repaired makes more sense, even if the repair is expensive.
+On the other hand, if your roof is new and was replaced within 10 to 15 years, having it repaired makes more sense, even if it is expensive.
 If you trust your roofing company, you should ask them outright.
-A reputable roofer will be able to tell you the pros and cons of replacing versus repairing your roof.
+A reputable roofer can tell you the pros and cons of replacing versus repairing your roof.
 They’ll also be able to give you an accurate estimate for the cost of a new roof, factoring in the cost of your preferred materials and the local labor rate.

 DIY roof repairs are a good idea in the simplest cases, but you should hire a professional roofer for more involved jobs.
-Nailing down a few shingles or rehanging gutter is within reach of most homeowners, but fixing a sagging roof or fixing a structural leak under the eaves is probably best left to a professional roofing company.
+Nailing down a few shingles or rehanging the gutter is within reach of most homeowners.
+However, fixing a sagging roof or fixing a structural leak under the eaves is probably best left to a professional roofing company.

-One thing you should check before working on your roof yourself is whether your homeowner’s insurance will continue covering your roof if you work on it yourself.
+You should check before working on your roof yourself whether your homeowner’s insurance will continue covering your roof if you work on it yourself.

 Roof repairs are an expensive part of being a homeowner.
 We hope this guide helps you prepare for the inevitable roof repairs that will crop up as your roof ages.
-The prices and ranges listed in this guide are representative of the national averages, although the only way to know for sure how much your roof repair will cost is to get an estimate from a local roofing company.
-Most companies will be happy to give you a free quote, although some charge a small fee.
+The prices and ranges listed in this guide represent the national averages.
+However, the only way to know how much your roof repair will cost is to get an estimate from a local roofing company.
+Most companies will gladly give you a free quote, although some charge a small fee.

-It is possible to DIY simple roof repairs like patching small holes or replacing a few shingles, but more serious problems should be handled by a professional.
-Even if you have roofing experience, you may jeopardize your homeowner’s insurance since most companies only cover roofs that have been worked on by certified companies.
+It is possible to DIY simple roof repairs like patching small holes or replacing a few shingles, but a professional should handle more serious problems.
+Even if you have roofing experience, you may jeopardize your homeowner’s insurance since most companies only cover roofs that certified companies have worked on.